volodymyrhudyma/blog/content/blog/reduce-method-in-javascript.md

 'Res: ' 100
 ```

-Notice that the first element of an array (**10**) is used as an **accumulator** in the first call.
+Note that the first element of an array (**10**) is used as an **accumulator** in the first call.

 ## Common Usage Examples

-There are a lot of possibilities to use the reduce function, but in this section, we will take a look at the most common ones.
+There are many ways to use the reduce function, but in this section, we will look at the most common ones.

-#### Example 1: Sum Values In An Array
+#### Example 1: Summing Values In An Array

-A quick way to get the total of all array numbers:
+A quick way to get the sum of all array values:

 ```javascript
 const result = [1, 2, 3].reduce((acc, item) => acc + item);